 Honest scope.
-What AiEGIS captures, what it does not, and where each gap is on the roadmap.
+What aiegis captures, what it does not, and where each gap is on the roadmap.
 Compliance teams can plan defense-in-depth knowing exactly where the boundary is.

-AiEGIS sensors capture TLS connection metadata via OS-level hooks (Schannel on Windows, NetworkExtension on macOS).
+aiegis sensors capture TLS connection metadata via OS-level hooks (Schannel on Windows, NetworkExtension on macOS).
 The capture surface depends on what the OS exposes at the TLS handshake layer.

 Modern browsers (Firefox stable, Chrome experimental flags, Safari 17+) increasingly support ECH, which encrypts the SNI extension in the TLS ClientHello.
 When a user runs an ECH-enabled browser to an ECH-supporting server, our network sensor sees the connection IP and timing but not the destination hostname.
 Vendor matching by SNI fails for that connection.

-What still works: the AiEGIS browser extension captures prompts at the DOM layer before TLS encryption happens.
+What still works: the aiegis browser extension captures prompts at the DOM layer before TLS encryption happens.
 For ECH coverage today, deploy the extension alongside the network sensor (belt-and-braces).

 What does NOT work: network-sensor-only deployments on machines where users run ECH-enabled browsers without the extension installed.